IRTF-HRPC/drafts/draft-association.md

 - Mark Perkins and Gurshabad for finding a lot of typos.

-- Gurshabad Grover, an anonymous reviewer, ICNL, Lisa Vermeer, and Sandra Braman for full review.
+- Gurshabad Grover, an anonymous reviewer, ICNL, Lisa Vermeer, and Sandra Braman for full reviews.

 - The hrpc mailinglist at large for a very constructive discussion on a hard topic.